Gabriella439/slides/modevar/modevar.md

 * How to obtain privileged accounts or credentials

-The explicitness assures newcomers that they have a clearly-defined path to greater autonomy and authority.
+Explicitness assures newcomers that they have a clearly-defined path to greater autonomy and authority.

 # Questions?

+* A tour of sample Dhall language features
+* How to create a language standard
+* **How to build polished tooling**
+* How to promote adoption of that language

 # Tooling